trashpanda-ai/In-Vino-Veritas/README.md

 These $10$ features are then appended to the respective table for the production data.

 ## Production
-We opted for a star schema where the vivino data is our fact table and the enrichment data are dimension tables.
+Based on the input during our presentation, we switched from Neo4j to a more suitable star schema on Postgres where the vivino data is our fact table and the enrichment data are dimension tables.
  ![](https://via.placeholder.com/60x30/aa0000/000000?text=change-me)
 TBD insert Picture